pelithne/client-credentials-flow-with-APIM/README.md

 Now, go to the app-registration of your daemon and select "API Permissions" in the left hand toolbar.

-Click on Add a Permission, and find your API and select it.
+Click on Add a Permission, find your API and select it.

 <p align="left">
   <img width="100%"  src="./media/api-permissions.png">
 </p>

-Select the role you added previously, e.g. !Request" and click on "Add permissions".
+Select the role you added previously, e.g. "Request" and click on "Add permissions".

 <p align="left">
   <img width="100%"  src="./media/api-permissions2.png">